 - The Multiverse: The end credits of Venom outright stated that Spider-Man: Into the Spider-Verse occurs at the same time "in another universe".

 - Oddly Named Sequel 2: Electric Boogaloo: The Venom sequel is subtitled Let There Be Carnage.
 It is a direct Call-Back to the stinger of the first film, which had an Early-Bird Cameo of the sequel's Big Bad.Cletus Kasady: When I get out of here — and I will — there's gonna be carnage.

-- Shared Universe: Running concurrently to the Marvel Cinematic Universe, this 'verse is of the Spidey-related properties owned by Sony, though they've expressed interest in crossing over later.
+- Shared Universe: Running concurrently to the Marvel Cinematic Universe, this universe is of the Spider-Man-related properties owned by Sony...
+And it's also connected to the MCU in some undefined way.

-- Truer to the Text: Unlike the previous examples of the Spider-Man Trilogy Doing In the Wizard and simplifying backstories for realism, it's shown thus far with Venom and Morbius that they'll be portrayed as accurately as can be in the setting, albeit without Spider-Man.
+- Truer to the Text: Unlike the previous examples of the Spider-Man Trilogy Doing In the Wizard and simplifying backstories for realism, it's shown thus far with Venom and Morbius that they'll be portrayed as accurately as can be in the setting.